Every Sunday school teacher needs these secrets to resolving bad behavior.

 It seems respect for authority has dwindled, attention spans have decreased significantly, and as a result volunteers are weary.
-Is discpline a thing of the past?
-Here’s help for understanding why kids misbehave…
+Is discipline a thing of the past?
+Here’s help for understanding why kids misbehave—and the secrets to getting them back on track.

 The morning is nearly over, and you’re already looking forward to heading home to your family, relaxing on the couch, and watching a good game of Sunday afternoon football on television.
 As you make your rounds to close doors and clean up the remnants of a busy morning, you encounter a scene that’s all too familiar.
 The football game begins to fade as you realize you have a situation to deal with.